Year 3000

-"Year 3000" is a song performed by British pop rock band Busted.
-It was released as the second single from their debut studio album Busted (2002).
+"Year 3000" is a song performed by British pop rock band Busted, released on 13 January 2003 as the second single from their self-titled debut studio album (2002).

-"Year 3000" reached number two on the UK Singles Chart and became the 34th-biggest seller of the year with 165,000 units.
-The single was also a success in the rest of Europe, reaching number two on the Irish Singles Chart while reaching the top 10 in Belgium and the Netherlands.
-The song has been covered by American pop band Jonas Brothers.
+"Year 3000" reached number two on the UK Singles Chart and became the 34th-biggest seller of 2003 with 165,000 units.
+The single was also successful in the rest of Europe, reaching number two on the Irish Singles Chart and the top 10 in Belgium, Denmark, Iceland, and the Netherlands.

+The song has been covered by US pop band Jonas Brothers, with whom Busted recorded another version for their 2023 compilation album, Greatest Hits 2.0.

 Background

-The idea for "Year 3000" came from James Bourne.
-It was inspired by his obsession with Back to the Future, hence the references to the flux capacitor and the fact that the time machine mentioned is "like the one in a film I've seen".
-Bourne has also stated that the song was also inspired by Robbie Williams' 1998 hit, "Millennium".
+The idea for "Year 3000" came from Busted member James Bourne's obsession with the 1985 film Back to the Future, hence the references to the flux capacitor and the fact that the time machine mentioned is "like the one in a film I've seen".
+Bourne has stated that the song was also inspired by Robbie Williams's 1998 hit "Millennium"; in a video posted on TikTok on July 28, 2023, he further explained that in 2000, he and Matt Willis were inspired to compose the song by overhearing "Millennium" playing on MTV in an adjacent room.

 The song is written in the key of B major.

 Chart performance

-"Year 3000" debuted at number two on the UK Singles Chart, one place higher than previous single "What I Go to School For".
+"Year 3000" debuted at number two on the UK Singles Chart, one place higher than their past single "What I Go to School For".
 It was kept off number one by "Stop Living the Lie" by Fame Academy winner David Sneddon.
+Though it never reached number one, it ended up outselling both their number ones that year.